Sajan81/GursagarBookStore/GursagarBookStore/README.txt

 and in this part of debbuging i just have to check only that it is working on breakpoints or no. and it is working smoothly  and this is how i have completed my part-

 part-3
+in part 3 i have to go on bootswatch.com and have to download a theme NAMED United A after downloadin it i have to put or save it under wwwroot>css and after this i have to make changes in layout.cshtml i have added the given coding of css and js in my Layout.cshtml and commited it